There are several common eating disorders that affect millions of people. Here are their symptoms, and how to know if you have one.

 - No control during these eating episodes

-- Feeling disgust, distress, or anger towards themselves due to their binge eating
+- Feeling disgusted, distress, or anger towards themselves due to their binge eating

 - No purging behavior